Your Child's Checkup: 18 Years

 What to Expect During This Visit

-Your doctor and/or nurse will probably:
+The doctor and/or nurse will probably:

-2. Check your teen's blood pressure and vision using standard testing equipment.
+2. Check blood pressure and possibly hearing.

-4. Ask questions, address concerns, and offer advice about your teen's:
+4. Ask questions, address concerns, and offer advice about:

 - value individual relationships over peer groups

 - think abstractly to solve problems

 5. Do an exam.
 The doctor will look at the skin and listen to the heart and lungs.
 Young women may be referred to a gynecologist.
 In guys, the doctor will check the testicles for lumps, hernia, and varicocele (swollen veins).

 6. Update immunizations.
 Immunizations can protect people from serious illnesses, so it's important to get them on time.
 Immunization schedules vary from office to office, so talk to the doctor about what to expect.